oleksandrsirenko/cloud-native-foundations/solutions/go-helloworld/docker-packaging.md

 - `docker build -t go-helloworld .`

 **NOTE:** if you have error messages like this:
-`go: go.mod file not found in current directory or any parent directory; see 'go help modules'` `The command '/bin/sh -c go build  -o helloworld' returned a non-zero code: 1` it means you need to init `go.mod` file.
+`go: go.mod file not found in the current directory or any parent directory; see 'go help modules'` `The command '/bin/sh -c go build  -o helloworld' returned a non-zero code: 1` it means you need to init `go.mod` file.
 We can handle this issue using one of the following approaches: